Seeker93/grpc-web-helloworld/README.md

 localhost:3000
 ```

-Click the button and you should receive a message from the backend
+If the server is up and running, you should be able to choose files to visualize.